deadLabCary/lab-website/projects/index.md

   image="https://evanmgora.net/wp-content/uploads/2016/01/experimental-blocks.jpg?w=2000&h="
   title="Deadwood decomposition"
   subtitle=""
-  description="Tropical forests are disproportionately important to the global carbon cycle and the vast majority of aboveground carbon is stored in woody tissues.
-This carbon is released as dead wood decomposes, yet the process of wood decomposition is poorly studied in tropical forests.
-I am investigating the distribution and decomposition of dead wood in tropical forests.
-The current stage of this work uses forest plots to understand wood decomposition at large scales and over long time frames." tooltip="" tags="tropical forests" repo=""
+  description="After trees die, their carbon is released as they decompose, but this process is poorly understood in tropical forests." tooltip="" tags="tropical forests" repo=""